 </ img>

-Laptop screen diagonal - 14 inches,IPS-matrices of different options are used.
-It can be FullHD with antiglare coating (as in the 20U90004RT we reviewed) or 4K 3840x2160 with support for HDR 400 and Dolby Vision.
-There are no options with 2560x1440, like last year, yet.
-"By eye" the screen is of good quality.
-Of course, the viewing angles are maximum, without color distortion and with a minimum drop in brightness.
-The maximum brightness is 331.822 cd / m², the black field brightness is 0.349 cd / m², and the static contrast is 951: 1.
-The calibration is not bad, but it could be better (and it usually happens in top-end ThinkPads).
-The color gamut is close to the sRGB color space, but the color rendition goes a little into cold shades:
+Laptop screen diagonal - 14 inches,IPS matrices of different variants are used.
+This can be FullHD with anti-glare coating (as in the 20U90004RT reviewed) or 4K 3840x2160 with support for HDR 400 and Dolby Vision.
+There are no options with 2560x1440 like last year.
+“By eye” good quality screen.
+Of course, viewing angles are maximum, without color distortion and with minimal drop in brightness.
+The maximum brightness is 331.822 cd/m², the black field brightness is 0.349 cd/m², and the static contrast is 951:1.
+Calibration is not bad, but it could be better (and it usually happens in top-end ThinkPads).
+The color gamut is close to the sRGB color space, but the color rendition goes a little into cooler shades:

 </ img>